 Advantages of Custom Designed Dashboards

 How do you know whether custom-designed dashboards are best for your company?
-Here are some benefits to start using Power BI Dashboards today.
+Here are some benefits to start using Power BI Dashboards for Embedded reporting.

 Power BI users can access text analytics and image recognition, make machine learning models, and incorporate Azure Machine Learning.